-200 years of the eye clinic: Diseases of the retina can be predictedNovember 28th, 2012 in Ophthalmology /
+200 years of the eye clinic: Diseases of the retina can be predictedNovember 28, 2012 in Medicine & Health / Ophthalmology

 Using optical coherence tomography (OCT), diseases of the retina such as age-related macular degeneration, diabetic retinopathy or vascular occlusions can be predicted before symptoms develop.
 OCT has been developed in collaboration between the Department of Ophthalmology and the Centre for Medical Physics and Biomedical Technology at the MedUni Vienna and is being constantly improved by the ophthalmologists and physicists working there.
 "Vienna is helping the world to see better," said Head of Department Ursula Schmidt-Erfurth on the occasion of the 200-year anniversary of the eye clinic at the MedUni Vienna and the Vienna General Hospital - the first worldwide to have been founded as an academic institution.

 With OCT, it is possible to detect diseases of the retina in high-resolution detail and while they are still at a very early stage.
 "This means we are able to look directly into the layers of the retina non-invasively and detect even the tiniest changes early," says Schmidt-Erfurth.
 Optical coherence tomography is an imaging method which, similar to ultrasound technology but without physical contact, can produce high-resolution sectional images of biological tissue and be regarded as an "optical biopsy".

 Three-dimensional representations of the sensitive retinal tissue using the grid-scanning method involve hundreds of scans and can produce a reconstruction of the entire centre of the retina, the point at which our visual acuity is highest, in one to two seconds.